• Skip to primary navigation

 Individual Shepherd's Pie with crispy mashed potatoes piped on top.

-This savory Vegan Shepherd's Pie recipe is super easy to make, hearty, and extra flavorful.
+This savory Vegan Shepherd's Pie recipe is super easy to make, hearty, and has BIG flavor.
 You're going to love the delicious combination of melt-in-your-mouth, spicy mince topped with crispy, garlic mashed potatoes.
-A comforting and satisfying vegan main dish that is guaranteed to become a new family favorite.
+A comforting and satisfying vegan main dish that's guaranteed to become a new family favorite on St. Patrick's Day or any other day too!

 Baked veggie Shepherd's Pie casserole.